-I popped into my local M&S tonight and there I discovered that - apparently - M&S aren't running their Christmas card scheme this year.
+Sulk, sulk - M&S aren't running their Christmas card scheme this year.

 About the Woodland Trust

-The Woodland Trust works to protect ancient woodland and create new - such as the First World War Centenary Woods.
+The Woodland Trust's work is vital to help preserve British woodland and also crucially to preserve the habitat of thousands of UK species.
+It works to protect ancient woodland and create new - such as the First World War Centenary Woods.
 It cares for over 1,000 woods, which are open to the public every day of the year.